Rebecca-CYLi/Swift-Tip-Calculator/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Create a tip slider that adjusts the tip percentage
+- [x] Make a tip splitting feature

 ## Video Walkthrough